Stores are starting to fill up with Christmas decorations, special promotions, and even our emails are starting to be full of special offers.

 How important is social media for Christmas sales?

-It’s really simple: Consumers go crazy over Christmas and especially this year, online shopping will be the number 1 option.
-Everyone’s already at their computers looking for the perfect gifts, their credit card numbers memorized, and looking for something that will make them feel Christmas joy.
+It’s really simple: Consumers go crazy over Christmas and especially in the last 3 years, online shopping has increased, becoming the 1st consumers preference.
+At this time, everyone’s already at their computers looking for the perfect gifts, with their credit card numbers memorized, and looking for something that will make them feel Christmas joy.

 It’s up to you to make sure they notice your business, not only the products or service but also your brand’s values and what sets you apart from millions of other companies.